 If the Watchtower interpretation of Armageddon were correct, then Witnesses would be engaged in an act of love by killing "worldly" people in warfare prior to this gruesome event.
 At least those who die in warfare will be in line for a resurrection and perfect eternal life in paradise, a far better option than be destroyed by God at Armageddon, the most horrifying event of human history.

 I have heard many Jehovah's Witnesses indicate the key reason they believe the Watchtower Society represents the only true religion is their refusal to participate in warfare.
 What most Jehovah's Witnesses do not seem to be aware of is that a number of religions do not participate in war.
 I admire the strength of individuals that suffered refusing to go to war.
 If every person followed this ideology, the world would be a better place for it.
-But for as long as tyrannts start war, there will be the need for armies to defend themselves and their countries inhabitants.
+But for as long as tyrants start war, there will be the need for armies to defend themselves and their countries inhabitants.

 Related to this topic is Watchtower's claim of being politically neutral.
-Though members are discouraged from voting, the Watchtower Society is actively involved in political engagements, as discussed at Watchtower Political Involvement.
+Though members are discouraged from voting, Watchtower is actively involved in political engagements, as discussed at Watchtower Political Involvement.